adonis0147/adonis0147.github.io/content/post/wrapper_c.md

 In this post, I will show how to use [wrapper_c](https://github.com/adonis0147/wrapper_c) to generate `compile_commands.json` for [PostgreSQL](https://www.postgresql.org/).

-I use [docker](https://www.docker.com/) to set the enviroment up.
+I use [docker](https://www.docker.com/) to set the environment up.
 The followings are steps.

 1. Create a file named `Dockerfile` and edit it using the following content.
     ```docker